Seeing your docs through different eyes

 - Act on the insights

-We don't get a lot of actionable feedback from our users, because outside of maybe documentarians, very few people are excited to give feedback on docs.
-But we got help from the research by our wonderful UX team.
+We don’t get a lot of actionable feedback from our users because, outside of maybe documentarians, very few people are excited to give feedback on docs. ut we got help from the research by our wonderful UX team.
 We just needed to adjust their general findings to make them useful for our own specific context (the docs).
-We also added in some other sources to complete the picture.
+We also added in some other sources (analytics, support tickets, marketing/sales research) to complete the picture.
 Now that we had a lot of information, we had to organize it into a useful form.

 We borrowed another concept from UX, namely personas.
 These are ways to categorize our users into groups based on things they have in common.
 This helped us process the info we have on our readers so that we didn’t have to deal with all the data at once.
 We then gave each group a name and a face so we could relate to the people better.
 This step really helps us get empathy for our users and better understand things from their perspectives.